Release Planning

 - Inline Editing: Update release associations directly in grid views

-How to Access Release Planning in Agility
+Access Release Planning

-Value Stream
+Value Streams

-- Organize related releases under a single business goal.
+- Organize related releases under a single business goal

-- Align multiple teams working on the same strategic initiative.
+- Align multiple teams working on the same strategic initiative

-- Visualize the flow of work from planning to delivery.
+- Visualize the flow of work from planning to delivery

-- Track progress across releases within a common context.
+- Track progress across releases within a common context

 Example

-Creating a Value Stream
+Create a Value Stream

 - On the Create Value Stream page, click Add Value Stream.

-- Enter a Name for the Value Stream.
+- Enter a Name for the value stream.

 - Click Save.